 Sebree is a blue-collar town, with 47.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sebree is a city of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Sebree who work in office and administrative support (13.58%), healthcare (11.89%), and management occupations (6.63%).

-Sebree’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Sebree’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Sebree is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Sebree doesn't have a public transportation system that people use for their commute.

 In Sebree, just 7.96% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.